 - Numbness or loss of motion

-Also call your doctor if you notice the sudden swelling of your breast.
+Also contact your provider if you notice sudden swelling of your breast.

-Breast augmentation - discharge; Breast implants - discharge; Implants - breast - discharge; Breast lift with augmentation - discharge; Breast reduction - discharge
+Breast augmentation - discharge; Breast implants - discharge; Implants - breast - discharge; Breast lift with augmentation - discharge; Maxtopexy - discharge; Breast reduction - discharge